The hair is a little longer and a little greyer.

 In 2020 Scot guested in the iconic television series Coronation Street, in it’s 60th anniversary year and in 2021 he featured in the Action Thriller MEMORY, alongside Liam Neeson, Monica Bellucci and Guy Pearce for director Martin Campbell (Goldeneye / Casino Royale), due for Worldwide theatrical release in the Spring of 2022.

-Scot is currently in Rome shooting an x8 part drama for Sky called UNWANTED.
+Scot has recently wrapped in an x8 part drama for Sky called UNWANTED.
 Written by Stefano Bises (Gomorrah) and directed by the Oscar nominated Oliver Hirschbeigel (Downfall).

 As a writer he has notched up several plays for stage and screen, receiving one or two award nominations along the way.
 They are:-